fabriziodidthis/lovelystaycli/README.md

 - **Commander** - One of the simplest libs to create CLI applications.
 In this case I could have used `Inquerer`, but it is too cumbersome for a simple task.

 - **Adminer** - The simplest database management.
 Just in case for some reason, a full visualization might be needed in some case for any reason.
 No particular reason was given to add this tool to the project.
-The credentials needed to access the dashboard are on the `.env.example` file in the root folder.
+The credentials needed to access the dashboard are extracted from the `.env` file in the root folder.

 # **ATTENTION**